 Crash Damage Scheme £350/weekend with £1,200 excess – £1,600 for the full season.

 One thing that scares all us racing drivers, including myself, is having a crash.
 Apart from the fact we could be hurt, there is also the worry of what the car will cost to fix.
 To some this could end their season, to others it could end their racing completely.
 Insurance is very expensive.
-In 2019 a few drivers looked at insurance and came back with £750+ for each round with £1,500 excess.
+Drivers looked at insurance and came back with £750+ for each round with £1,500 excess.
 So basically you would need to do over £2,250 of damage before you could claim anything.

 You don’t have to have Insurance or join our Crash Damage Scheme to race The Focus Cup.

 Crash Damage 2024

 When a car receives damage, however caused it is the driver who is responsible for the costs involved in the repair of the car.
 Driver error, a third-party error or mechanical failure causing damage to the car, are all chargeable to the driver.

 It is difficult to compile a list of every single part, but here are the main expensive panel parts.
 It’s worth bearing in mind that corner damage could also damage suspension parts and front end damage could also damage the cooling systems.
 All parts damaged will be repaired or replaced at the cost of the driver.

 The below list is approximate and includes the part, labour for fitting, replace wrapping materials or paint, stickers and VAT.

 Crash Damage Insurance is not included in the cost of racing, but for peace of mind, no huge surprise bill following a crash, for a fee of £350 inc VAT per round, you would only pay the first £1,200 towards the damages.
 This is a Crash Damage Scheme operated by Focus Cup Ltd and is not insurance.